1. The CPA has an active license in good standing in another state;

 To apply for a reciprocal license send the following documents to the Kentucky State Board of Accountancy.
 Documents must be received no later than one week prior to the board meeting date.

 · Check or money order in the amount of $100

-· Certificate of Experience showing a minimum of 1 year and 2,000 hours in an attest position.
-It must be within 5 years (before/after) of the date you passed your last exam.
+· Certificate of Experience showing a minimum of 1 year and 2,000 hours in an accounting or attest position.
 Complete the top portion of the form and send it to the CPA who will verify your experience.
 Your experience can be verified by any certified public accountant who, during the time being verified, held an active license to practice in any state.
 No copies—mail original or have verifying CPA email directly to firstname.lastname@example.org from their email address.